 Flow Research

-is working on a new set of three market studies on the
+has completed a new set of three market studies on the

 worldwide ultrasonic flowmeter market.